gahyunson/develop-journey/backend/githubAction.md

 ### GitHub Actions?
-- Automation tool
+- Automation tool, performs a complex but frequently repeated task.
-- Similar to Travis-CI, GitLab CI/CD, Jenkins
+- Similar to Travis-CI, GitLab CI/CD (Continuous Integration and Continuous Delivery), Jenkins
-- Run jobs any time code is changed
+- A workflow == a configurable automated process.
+- Can have multiple workflows.
-- the jobs automate sudden tasks
+- Workflows are defined in the `.github/workflows`

+Job?
+- A set of steps in a workflow.
+- You can share data from one step to another if each step is executed on the same runner. e.g. A step that builds a application - a step that tests a application that was build.
+- jobs have no dependencies: run in parallel.
+- A job takes a dependency on another job: it waits for the dependents job to complete.

+Runners?
+- A server that runs workflows.
+- Each runner can run a single job at a time.

 common uses for github actions
 - handle the Deployment